-is a better approach to AI
+has a better approach to AI,

 reach conclusions while understanding how they got there.
 Our approach to AI has

 With conventional AI tools the goal has been to reach conclusions